BU-ISCIII/relecov-platform/README.md

 ### Verify integrations

+1. From the Relecov application container, verify that `ISKYLIMS_SERVER` is reachable and resolves to the intended iSkyLIMS endpoint.
-1. Open the Relecov home page and confirm its Nextstrain link reaches the expected visualization.
+2. Open the Relecov home page and confirm its Nextstrain link reaches the expected visualization.
-2. Exercise a Relecov workflow that reads from iSkyLIMS.
+3. Exercise a Relecov workflow that reads from iSkyLIMS.
-3. Exercise an authorized update operation and confirm the dedicated API credentials work.
+4. Exercise an authorized update operation and confirm the dedicated API credentials work.
-4. Review application logs for authentication, DNS, TLS, or API errors.
+5. Review application logs for authentication, DNS, TLS, or API errors.

 ## Developer notes